Euro zone yields wither as ECB's QE gets off to strong start

 “We wouldn’t be surprised if next Monday the Eurosystem has managed to buy 10 billion in cash terms this week,” they said.

-Coeure also sought to allay concerns that the ECB would struggle to implement its quantitative easing (QE) programme, saying: “We may face a scarcity of bonds, but we won’t face a shortage.”
+Coeure also sought to allay concerns that the ECB would struggle to implement its quantitative easing (QE) programme by saying: “We may face a scarcity of bonds, but we won’t face a shortage.”

-German 30-year yields fell a further 6 bps on Wednesday to 0.66 percent, below two-year U.S. yields , which were 0.70 percent.
+German 30-year yields were down 4 bps on Wednesday at 0.68 percent, less than two-year U.S. yields , which were 0.70 percent.

 “There is an imbalance between demand and supply which keeps pushing yields lower,” BNP Paribas rate strategist Patrick Jacq said.

 “That is not surprising.
 What is surprising is the magnitude of the move.
 It is a massive, huge move and this is not due to economic fundamentals.
 This is clearly QE.”
-(Editing by Hugh Lawson and Ruth Pitchford)
+(Editing by Hugh Lawson and Raissa Kasolowsky)